 The works of Vermeer: from underrated to priceless

 Today, Johannes Vermeer is one of the most celebrated artists of all time.
-The queues for exhibitions of his work stretch far beyond the museum doors, and his paintings are regarded as priceless national treasures.
+Exhibitions of his work attract large numbers of admirers and his paintings are considered priceless national treasures.
+However, this has not always been the case.
+In this blog post, we take you through the story behind the increase in value of Johannes Vermeer's works.

 lady-seated-at-virginal-header.jpg